GROWING TOURISM THROUGH CO-INVESTMENT

 MENU OF PARTNERSHIPS AVAILABLE

-The following (Intake 2) Partnership opportunities are available for the 2025/26 program year (April 1, 2025 to March 31, 2026).
+The Partnership opportunities are available for the 2026/27 program year (April 1, 2026 to March 31, 2027).
 Each option is designed to meet different business needs, campaign goals, and seasonal priorities.

 Partners are encouraged to review each offering carefully and consider which programs best align with their objectives, target markets, and available resources.